 • Text operations: concatenate, split, find and replace text, and convert between HTML and Markdown.

 • Code: execute custom code in TypeScript or JavaScript.
+AI assistance is available to help you generate and insert code for actions of this kind.

 Request human intervention